PositiveSumData/NationalOralHealthDataPortal/Data/HeadStart/README.md

 * Renaming the main reasons children did not receive dental care

 ## Project Status & Next Steps
-More recent data are avaialble in the PIR database and needs to be incorporated into the National Oral Health Data Portal
+More recent data are available in the PIR database and needs to be incorporated into the National Oral Health Data Portal